FOREX-Dollar resumes slide as stock markets tentatively pick up

 By Iain Withers

 The dollar index is on track for a more-than 1.5% drop in May - although it remains up about 6% on the year.
-It was last down a quarter of a percent on the day at 101.44.
+It was last down 0.2% on the day at 101.510.

 Trade was likely to be light through Monday as U.S. stock and bond markets close for the Memorial Day public holiday.

-Data on Friday showed that U.S. consumer spending rose more than expected in April as households boosted purchases of goods and services, and the increase in inflation slowed.
+Data on Friday showed that U.S. consumer spending rose more than expected in April as households boosted purchases of goods and services, and the rise in inflation slowed.

 Analysts said the encouraging data, coupled with bets on a more cautious tightening path by the Fed, was weakening the dollar.

-European shares scaled more-than three-week highs on Monday as easing COVID-19 restrictions and new stimulus in China helped sustain last week's optimism.
+World share markets rose on Monday as easing COVID-19 restrictions and new stimulus in China helped sustain last week's rebound.

+The offshore-traded Chinese yuan strengthened as much as 1% versus the dollar on the reopening news, and was last up 0.6% at 6.6802 yuan per dollar.
+CNH=D3

 "How the US consumer plays out from here and from a global perspective how the Chinese economy performs will be crucial determinants for broader investor risk appetite," currency analysts at MUFG said in a note.